baliganikhil/JS_Grid/README.md

 #JS_Grid
-####Rapidly create fully featured forms, tables, form-table controls, and charts.
+####Rapidly create fully featured forms, tables, form-table controls and charts.

 Many times when we represent data in a table.
 However representing data in a table is just a basic representation.
 There are several instances when we want to filter table data, or sort them, etc. There are also times when we want to add new rows, modify existing ones and delete some.